mybasementcloud/R8x-export-import-api-scripts/LIMITATIONS_and_CAVEATS.md

 If the object does not provide a method to output a required key value during export, import may not provide that object's missing key value.
 If possible, a subsequent additional step may address the issue.

-Currently RADIUS server object and RADIUS servers group object types do not exist, so details about RADIUS configuration for neither export, nor import are possible as of current implementation of API 1.7.
+v00.60.12.100 - Currently RADIUS server object and RADIUS servers group object types do not exist in API versions prior to R81.20 GA API version 1.9, so details about RADIUS configuration for neither export, nor import are possible as of current implementation of API 1.8.1 [R81.20 with JHF 79] and earlier.
+Customers on version with API 1.9 and later have Radius Server and Radius Group objects.

 ### User Objects